HMC152-Fall2018/assign8starter/README.md

 to ```Main``` that will implement the Sarsa and Q-Learning algorithms (which one should be controlled by the ``alg`` command-line argument).

+Use a value of 1 for the discount factor (ɣ).
+I suggest a learning rate (⍺) of 0.5, but you can choose it yourself.

 You will be doing four combinations:
 * ```--env windy --alg sarsa```
 * ```--env windy --alg qlearning```